-As you perform activities in the cubetool (e.g. select out spectral or spatial regions) the results are held in tabs on the working side; but they are also held in new products that you can access from the HIPE command line or GUI.
+As you perform activities in the cube tool (e.g. select spectral or spatial regions) the results are held in tabs on the working side, but they are also held as new products that you can access from the HIPE command line or GUI.

-- As you do things with the cubetool new products are created and are listed in the HIPE Variables panel, with names similar to "singlepixspectrum".
-(And then singlepixspectrum1 for the next selection, then 2 ...).
-These should appear no matter how you started the cubetool, although it is possible that with the still-under-construction version this will not work if you started via right-click on your cube in the HIPE Variables panel. - In addition, your creations are (supposed to be) stored in one of two separate products, also listed in the HIPE Variables panel, that were created when you started up the cubetool.
-If you started with click-selection then the product is currently called "cat", if you started from the command-line (using the syntax of Sec.
-2) then it is called "mycuberesults".
-However, currently "cat" containings nothing useful and should be ignored.
+- As you do things with the CSAT, new products are created and are listed in the HIPE Variables panel, with names similar to singlepixspectrum (and then singlepixspectrum] for the next selection, and so on).
+These should appear no matter how you started the cube tool. - In addition, your creations are (supposed to be) stored in one of two separate products, also listed in the HIPE Variables panel, that were created when you started the cube tool.
+If you started with click-selection then the product is currently called cat, while if you started from the command line then it is called mycuberesults.
+However, currently the cat variable contains nothing useful and should be ignored.

-The advantage of this is that you can access your cubetool creations outside of its GUI.
-As with anything listed in the Variables panel in HIPE (and which we assume you are familiar with), you can inspect these new products by right-clicking and chosing one of the viewers offered.
-We recommend these for inspecting these data visually, rather than e.g. trying PlotXY from the command line, the reason being that the syntax that tasks such as PlotXY will use on the cubetool products is still under consideration and will change with time.
+The advantage of this is that you can access your cube tool creations outside its GUI.
+As with anything listed in the Variables panel in HIPE, you can inspect these new products by right-clicking and choosing one of the viewers offered.
+We recommend these for inspecting the data visually, rather than trying to produce plots from the command line.
+The reason is that the syntax that tasks such as PlotXY use on the cube tool products is still under consideration and will change with time.

-You can also access these from the command line with the syntax:
+You can also access these products from the command line with the following syntax:

-'''

 singlespectrum = mycuberesults.getSinglePixelSpectrum()

-'''

-Here you are extracting into "singlespectrum" the result of the last single spaxel spectral selection that you did in the cubeool.
-The data type of "singlespectrum" is Spectrum1d.
-For each of the cubetool products the python syntax for the "get" differs, this is explained in the table below: on the left is the "get" part of the command (the one after "mycuberesults."), the middle is the data type this product will be, the right is the cubetool command that created the product.
+Here you are extracting into singlespectrum the result of the last single spaxel spectral selection that you did in the cube tool.
+The data type of singlespectrum is Spectrum1d.
+For each of the CSAT products there is a different command to retrieve it.
+This is explained in the table below: on the left is the command (the one after mycuberesults. in the above example), the middle column is the data type of the product, while on the right-hand side there is the CSAT command that created the product.

-getSinglePixelSpectrum Spectrum1d single spaxel spectrum display getAvgspectrum Spectrum1d region spectrum display getRangeExtractedCube SimpleCube range extraction getVelocityAxisImage SimpleImage position-velocity diagram getVelocityMapCube SimpleCube position-velocity diagram
+getSinglePixelSpectrum Spectrum1d single spaxel spectrum display getAvgspectrum Spectrum1d region spectrum display getRangeExtractedCube SimpleCube range extraction getIntegratedMapImages ArrayList of SimpleImage integrated maps getVelocityAxisImage SimpleImage position-velocity diagram getVelocityMapCube SimpleCube position-velocity diagram